expressjs/expressjs.com/_includes/api/en/4x/res-sendFile.md

 <h3 id='res.sendFile'>res.sendFile(path [, options] [, fn])</h3>

 <div class="doc-box doc-info" markdown="1">
-`res.sendFile()` is supported from Express v4.8.0 onwards
+`res.sendFile()` is supported by Express v4.8.0 onwards
 </div>

 Transfers the file at the given `path`.
 Sets the `Content-Type` response HTTP header field based on the filename's extension.
-Unless the `root` option is set in the options object, `path` must be an absolute path of the file.
+Unless the `root` option is set in the options object, `path` must be an absolute path to the file.

-The details of the `options` object is listed in the following table.
+The following table provides details on the `options` parameter.

 <div class="table-scroller" markdown="1">